 Affiliated Charter Schools are semi-autonomous District public schools that converted to affiliated charter status via a charter petition process.
-The schools are authorized by the L.A.
-Unified Board of Education.
+The schools are authorized by the Los Angeles Unified Board of Education.
 Affiliated Charter Schools are governed by the Board of Education and operate in accordance with District policy, Board Rules, state and federal law, collective bargaining agreements, and Human Resources/Personnel Commission guidelines.
-Affiliated Charter Schools receive direct oversight by a Local District Office and the L.A.
-Unified Charter Schools Division.
+Affiliated Charter Schools receive direct oversight by a Local District Office and the Los Angeles Unified Charter Schools Division.
 The schools are given flexibility in the utilization of the charter school categorical block grant; areas of curriculum and professional development; some aspects of local school governance; and some aspects of employee selection.

 What are the goals of the instructional program?